The Krembil Centre for Neuroinformatics is excited to offer a five-day summer course on the

 Eligibility and prerequisites:

-Applications from graduate students, post-graduate research and clinical fellows, as well as early-career scientists will be considered.
+Applications from senior undergraduate students, graduate students, post-graduate research and clinical fellows, as well as early-career scientists will be considered.

 To ensure that all attendees can fully follow and benefit from the practical assignments, some minimal and demonstrable experience in R and Python is a minimum requirement.